-Our management discussion and analysis (MD&A) of the State of Tennessee Postemployment Benefits Trust's (OPEB Trust) financial performance provides an overview of the OPEB Trust financial activities for the year ended June 30, 2019.
-Please read it as a narrative introduction to the financial statements that follow.
-MD&A includes a description of the basic financial statements for the plan, condensed financial information along with analyses of balances and financial position, and significant issues affecting financial position.
+Our management's discussion and analysis (MD&A) of the State of Tennessee Postemployment Benefits Trust's (OPEB Trust) financial performance provides an overview of the OPEB Trust financial activities for the year ended June 30, 2020.
+Please read it as a narrative introduction to the financial statements and notes that follow and read in conjunction with the independent auditor's report.
+The MD&A includes a description of the basic financial statements for the plan, condensed financial information along with analyses of balances and financial position, and significant issues affecting financial position.